Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Meanc (CV% or (95% CI) [n])

-While the PK targets were met in these PK studies of atazanavir powder, there were large CV%, especially in the youngest patients.
+While the PK targets were met in these PK studies of atazanavir powder in all but the ATV/r 150/80 mg dose, 5 to <10 kg weight band, there were large coefficient of variation (CV)%, especially in the youngest patients.

 Transitioning from Powder to Capsules:

-Panel on Antiretroviral Guidelines for Adults and Adolescents.
+- Panel on Antiretroviral Guidelines for Adults and Adolescents.
 Guidelines for the use of antiretroviral agents in HIV-1-infected adults and adolescents.
-2014.
-Available at https://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf.
+2016.
+Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/AdultandAdolescentGL.pdf.
+Accessed February 10, 2017.